Wight BID FAQ’s

-“Isn’t the WIGHT BID a TAX?”
+“Isn’t the Wight BID a TAX?”

 No. Unlike a tax, the money that is raised is spent on delivering a plan which will bring direct commercial benefit back to those who contribute.
-That plan is governed by the levy payers, who oversee the plans, governance, and help decide the methods and techniques used to achieve the aims that they voted for.
+That plan is governed by representatives of the levy payers, who oversee the plans, governance, and help to decide the methods and techniques used to achieve the aims that they voted for.

 “I can’t afford to pay an extra £150 a year, my business will collapse”

-“Why is the Council not funding tourism any more?”
+“Why is the Council not funding tourism anymore?”